-As promised earlier, I am elucidating for you the practice of erasing psychic imprints and emotional healing.
+As promised earlier, I am elucidating for you the practice of emotional healing and erasing psychic imprints.
 Emotions are stored in the form of images and words.
-Even in the case of people going through physical abuse, the physical wounds may heal over time but it is mind’s uncanny ability to store and recall thoughts in the form of images and words that causes the greatest grief.
+Even in the case of people going through physical abuse, the physical wounds may heal over time but it is the mind’s uncanny ability to store and recall thoughts in the form of images and words that causes the greatest grief.

 The stages of emotional healing

 In your quiet moments, when you recall painful incidents, you naturally feel indisposed.
-The more you try to forget them, the heavier they become, the faster you try to run away from them, the quicker they get to you.
+The more you try to forget them, the heavier they become, the faster you try to run away from them the quicker they get to you.
 At that moment, even the most promising methods rarely work.
 There is natural healing and there is conscious healing.
-Natural healing can take a long time, sometimes, never.
+Natural healing can take a long time, and sometimes it never happens.

 The practice of emotional healing, of erasing your imprints of images and words, is a deliberate effort, it falls under conscious healing.
 The greater your effort the better and quicker the healing.